 - General Information – Only class 3 (grades 7-8), class 4 (grades 9-10), class 5 (grades 11-12) (including teams) exhibitors from regional fairs can participate in the State Fair.

 - Participation is limited to those placing 1, 2 and 3 in each category including those designated as Regional Fair ISEF Finalists or alternates to these ISEF Finalists.

 - NO SUBSTITUTIONS FOR THOSE UNABLE TO ATTEND ARE PERMITTED.

 - All MSEF Regional Fair Finalists and alternates from affiliated fairs are expected to participate in the State Fair.

 Preregistration for the State Science and Engineering Fair will be processed directly by each Regional Fair Director.
 The original regional fair registration form (with attachments) for each person eligible to enter the State Fair will be forwarded to the State Fair for processing.

 Delta State University, Clarksdale, MS

 Finalists from the State Fair 2019

-Each of the two ISEF State Fair Finalists selected will be eligible to participate in the ISEF competition in Pittsburgh, PA.
-Strict compliance with all ISEF Rules is required.
+Each of the two ISEF State Fair Finalists selected will be eligible to participate in the ISEF competition in Anaheim, CA. Strict compliance with all ISEF Rules is required.
 Others who may be eligible to attend the ISEF as OFFICIAL PARTY must be certified and otherwise authorized to participate by the State Fair and must also pay any and all expenses of attending.
-ISEF Dates are: May 12-17, 2019 in Phoenix, AZ
+ISEF Dates are: May 10-15, 2020 in Anaheim, CA.